Thank you for joining us.

 This tour includes a local guide and cultural ambassador who will provide interpretation of the history of Sechelt, and discuss our clans, legends and stories of the people as expressed through our totems, welcome figures and sculptures.
 Highlights include the history of contact, the revitalization of culture, art, and the fascinating tales of Emily Carr and her visits to our shíshálh village during the 1930’s.
 Aboriginal Tea is included.

-Group Rate: $650.00 or $65/pp; There is an additional fee for each additional guest who joins in addition to your first 10 guests.
+Rate: $70/pp with discounts over the 10 minimum for a group; There is an additional fee for each additional guest who joins in addition to your first 10 guests.

 Guide: Candace Campo, shishalh cultural ambassador guide, anthropologist and teacher.
 If Candace is not available we will have another senrior guide - ambassador who is trained to give you a great experience.